DBezemer/moodle-auth_saml/README.md

 - 2009-07-29 : added configuration options for sslib path and config path tightened up the session switching between ss and moodle Piers Harding <piers@catalyst.net.nz>

-  2009-11-16 : upgraded to the new ssphp saml2 modular authentication from ssphp
+- 2009-11-16 : upgraded to the new ssphp saml2 modular authentication from ssphp 1.5.
-               1.5.

-  2010-01-15 : added option for dual login
+- 2010-01-15 : added option for dual login
-  2010-01-15 : added course creator role mapping
-               Tsukasa Hamano <hamano@osstech.co.jp>
+- 2010-01-15 : added course creator role mapping by Tsukasa Hamano <hamano@osstech.co.jp>
-  2010-04-07 : added use of the wantsurl query string parameter 2011-02-28 : Modified to support Moodle 2.0 2013-03-05 : Modified to support Moodle 2.4 by Piers Harding 2014-03-12 : Add option to disable auto provisioning by David Bezemer
+- 2010-04-07 : added use of the wantsurl query string parameter
+- 2011-02-28 : Modified to support Moodle 2.0
+- 2013-03-05 : Modified to support Moodle 2.4 by Piers Harding
+- 2014-03-12 : Add option to disable auto provisioning by David Bezemer

 Requirements:
 - SimpleSAML (http://rnd.feide.no/simplesamlphp).
 Tested with version 1.11